 - > The valuation is prepared at the request of the Board to assist the sponsors of the Fund in preparing items related to the pension plan in their financial reports.
-Segal is not responsible for the use or misuse of its report, particularly by any other party. - > An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
+Segal is not responsible for the use or misuse of its report, particularly by any other party. - An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
 Accordingly, except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
-The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.
+The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan. - > If ACERA is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - > Segal does not provide investment, legal, accounting, or tax advice.
+Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan's provisions, but they may be subject to alternative interpretations.
+The Board should look to their other advisors for expertise in these areas.